 Sadly, some hit-and-run drivers go unidentified.
 You cannot file an insurance claim against them to hold them liable when this occurs.
 While you have alternative ways to seek compensation, this can affect the value of your claim.

-For example, if you purchased uninsured motorist (UM) protection as part of your insurance policy, you could pursue compensation through your insurer to cover the accident.
 Your policy treats a hit-and-run driver the same as an uninsured driver because they are not present to provide their insurance information.
-However, UM insurance often is an optional policy addition in most states.
+However, UM insurance is often an optional policy addition in most states.

 The Severity of Your Injuries

-If you sustained severe and permanent injuries, your case would likely be worth more than if you suffered a broken bone that heals within a few months.
 Injuries that require surgery, lengthy hospital stays, inpatient rehabilitation, or other extended treatment and care are usually worth more.
 The most valuable claims generally involve catastrophic injuries such as:

 - Traumatic brain injuries (TBIs)